 Keep in mind as you go forward that being prepared is no guarantee that you won’t be thrown some curve balls.
-However, preparation breeds confidence, with proper preparation, even if your performance doesn’t meet your expectations you can rest easy knowing that you REALLY did give it your all.
+However, preparation breeds confidence, and with proper preparation, even if your performance doesn’t meet your expectations you can rest easy knowing that you REALLY did give it your all.

 Of course, you’ve probably never experienced extreme frustration, stress, worry or anxiety over having packed too many warm clothes, having your first aid kit too well stocked, having too many spare tires, or a tire iron fit the lug nuts too perfectly!

 By arranging your life to allow for prior, proper, preparation, you won’t just be starting out this season “on the right foot” – you and your horse will be perfectly balanced, poised and ready on all four feet (with no mismatched SMB boots), or in a trailer with all eight (properly inflated) tires!